rocambille/rocambille.github.io/_posts/2019-07-30-how-to-roll-a-dice-in-javascript.md

 ---
+ref: 2019-07-30-how-to-roll-a-dice-in-javascript
+lang: en
 layout: post
-title: "How to roll a dice in JavaScript?"
+title: How to roll a dice in JavaScript?
 tags: javascript beginners webdev
 ---